julianlatasa/Qliksense.Extension.amWaterfall/README.md

 Please rate & give feedback!
 If you wan't to contribute feel free to message me on github.

 ### Latest Change
+* Added alpha fill settings on measures.
+For bars this just changes opacity.
+For lines this creates an area beneath the line (area chart).

 * Cleaned up folders & added zipping to build functionality.
 * Added new screeenshots of the combo chart, which should be functional now, albeit not very tested.
 * Made the connection between all the appearance settings & the chart API (you can now 3d, choose clustered bars, handrawn, change fontsize/family etc. etc.)